 The Journal of Nutrition highlights that a high-fiber diet is associated with lower HbA1c levels, which is a key marker for long-term blood sugar control in individuals with diabetes.

-Some foods are particularly beneficial for people with type 2 diabetes.
 These are rich in nutrients and have a low glycemic index, helping to stabilize blood sugar levels throughout the day.

 Foods good for diabetes type 2 include: